orb-lang/espalier/doc/md/phrase.md

 local Phrase = {}
 Phrase.it = require "core/check"
 ```

-## __concat
+## \_\_concat

-  Concatenation is the frequent operation in working with Nodes.
+  Concatenation is the frequent operation in working with Nodes\.
 By default,
-all a Node is in a position to do is yield a string.
+all a Node is in a position to do is yield a string\.
 Phrase allows us to
-enhance that with various table-assisted superpowers.
+enhance that with various table\-assisted superpowers\.

-Also, Lua strings are very cheap once created.
+Also, Lua strings are very cheap once created\.
 Concatenating them together in
 a recursively larger pattern is really expensive by comparison, and that's
-the entire paradigm of all these tools right now.
+the entire paradigm of all these tools right now\.

-This and retaining the Docs in-memory will get the spring back in our step.
+This and retaining the Docs in\-memory will get the spring back in our step\.

-- parameters
+\- parameters
-  -  head_phrase:  This may be either a primitive string or a Phrase.
+  \-  head\_phrase:  This may be either a primitive string or a Phrase\.
-  -  tail_phrase:  This may be either primitive or a Phrase.
-If head_phrase
+  \-  tail\_phrase:  This may be either primitive or a Phrase\.
+If head\_phrase
-                   is a string, tail_phrase is not, or we'd be in the VM.
+                   is a string, tail\_phrase is not, or we'd be in the VM\.

 ```lua
 local function spill(phrase)